ylw-PotatoTornado/dev-takehome-spr25/FRONTEND.md

 ## Necessary Information

-We will be building a front-end to manage the new database of item requests.
+We will be building a front-end at `/admin` to manage the new database of item requests.
 Some tailwind presets have already been defined but feel free to restructure or add whatever is necessary.

 If you are only doing the front-end portion, we have built a mock backend API for you to interface with.
 Note that because it is based on a mock database, some of the actions may not persist for longer than a minute or two.
 If you would like to test more concretely, edit `src/api/mock/data.ts` and the data will then persist.